 Jesus says, if your faith be more then talk,

 "Walk across the water to me."

-She began to tell the story of a ministry that began one day as she scrubbed her kitchen floor.
-She was watching the news and there was rioting going on protesting abortion.
+She started to tell the story of a ministry that began one day as she scrubbed her kitchen floor.
+She had been watching the news and there was rioting being reported about in protest of abortion.
 She said that she knew what she believed but didn't think what she saw on tv was going to accomplish much so she prayed "Lord, what can I do to help?"
-Later she had a vision of home for pregnant women who had nowhere else to go and described how that vision is now a reality in Winona Minnesota.
+Later she had a vision of a home for pregnant women who had nowhere else to go and described how that vision is now a reality in Winona Minnesota.

 "Grace Place" is a place offering God's mercy to hurting women and families.
 They show His tender love and compassion to the most vulnerable in our culture especially those still in the womb.
 They advocate, mentor and support family restoration and have provided temporary safe housing for those in need.